IBM/aihwkit/docs/source/using_experiments.rst

      ...
     ]

-The local runner will also print information by default while the experiment is being executed (for example, if running the experiment in an interactive session, as a way of tracking progress).
+The ``LocalRunner`` for ``Training`` experimnet and ``InferenceLocalRunner`` for ``Inferencing`` experiment will also print information by default while the experiment is being executed (for example, if running the experiment in an interactive session, as a way of tracking progress).
 This can be turned off by the ``stdout`` argument to the ``run()`` function::

     result = my_runner.run(my_experiment, stdout=False)

 .. note::

-    The local runner will automatically attempt to download the dataset if it is ``FashionMNIST`` or ``SVHN`` into a temporary folder.
+    The local runner for both ``Training`` and ``Inferencing`` type of experiments will automatically attempt to download the dataset if it is ``FashionMNIST`` or ``SVHN`` into a temporary folder.
 For other datasets, please ensure that the dataset is downloaded previously, using the ``dataset_root`` argument to indicate the location of the data files::